nathanlane/industrialpolicyclass/README.md

 I do my best to answer e-mails quickly.
 If for some reason you do not get a response, just nudge me.
 Especially with remote teaching, it's not uncommon for things to fall through the cracks.

-__Office Hours__  -  I usually hold regular teaching office hours each week.
+__Office Hours__  -  I will hold regular teaching office hours each week.
 You do not need an appointment to see me during offce hours.
 I will provide a link to the Zoom office hours room for this.

 You can also schedule individual Zoom meetings with me for more extensive discussions.
 Just email me.